I know, I’m on a bit of a car seat run here, but just bear with me, this is the last car seat post for a while and it’s an important one.

 I know it sounds crazy that a car seat can expire, but it’s true and it’s important.
 The plastic degrades over time, so though it may seem like a car seat manufacturer strategy to get more money from you, what they’re really doing is protecting your kids (okay fine, and themselves) and making sure that their seats perform the way they should in an accident.
 And speaking of accidents, if you’re in one, check your manual, you will most likely need to replace your seat.
 And many insurance companies will argue with you, but they aren’t the car seat experts and such decisions should be made by the car seat company and covered, when necessary, by the car insurance.

-For more information (and where the image above is from), check out the Car Seat Lady's explanation of expired and used car seats.
+For more information check out the Car Seat Lady’s explanation of expired and used car seats.

 More on Babble